 Allow some time to prepare

-In the case of your landlord, don’t surprise them.
+Don't surprise your landlord.
 Ask them politely to schedule a meeting or a call with you.

 This will give you some time to do your own research and look at your own budget.
 You should also use this time to think through what you want to say.
 Rehearse it with someone you know or practice in front of the mirror.
 This can make a big difference.